gracelang/language/spec.md

 syntax for variable assignment is identical to that for requesting an assignment method.
-This means that an object cannot have a field and a method with the same name, and cannot have a method `x:=(_)` as well as a `var` field `x`.
+This means that an object cannot have a field and a method with the same name, and cannot have a method `x:=(_)` as well as a `var` field named `x`.

 #### Examples

     object {
         def a = 1                  // Confidential access to a
         def b is public = 2        // Public access to b def c is readable = 2      // Public access to c var d := 3                 // Confidential access and assignment var e is readable          // Public access and confidential assignment var f is writable          // Confidential access, public assignment var g is public            // Public access and assignment var h is readable, writable    // Public access and assignment }